bibleexchange/courses/_church-history/en/300_imperial-church/imperial-church.md

 ### John Chrysostom (AD 345&ndash;407)

 He was referred to as "the golden mouth," because of his eloquence as a speaker.
 He was a bold preacher, a statesman, and an able expositor of the Bible.
 He became bishop of Constantinople in AD 398.
-He was banished for his stand for truth, and he died in exile.
+He was banished for his teachings and he died in exile.

 ### Augustine (AD 354&ndash;430)

 Augustine said, "Our hearts are restless until they find rest in you."
 He became bishop of Hippo in North Africa in AD 395.
 He was a Chief defender of the faith in the Pelagian Controversy.
 This false teaching was promoted by Pelegius who did not believe in original sin.
 Augustine developed a reputation as a preacher, teacher, and writer.

+When the city of Rome fell, people blamed the Christians for the fall.
+They thought the old Roman gods were angry because people turned away from them and to Christianity and so the gods were punishing Rome.
+Augustine wrote a book titled _The City of God_ that argued that the Christians were not responsible and that we should look for a heavenly city and not a city on this earth.

 ### Ambrose (AD 339–397)